COHA Board

 Melissa Blackett

-Melissa Blackett has been a dedicated advocate for the homeless for over 30 years.
-Currently serving as the Community Center Coordinator at Westside Church and Community Center as well as serving on the COHA Board and the Mountain View Community Development Board.
+Melissa Blackett currently serves as the Community Center Coordinator at Westside Church and Community Center as well as serving on the COHA Board and the Mountain View Community Development Board.
 She brings a wealth of experience in community development and connection to our team.
 Melissa’s passion for serving and helping our homeless neighbors find safety, support, and community stems from her time spent in London working with the homeless, the long-term unemployed, and mentally ill in London, and from her over 20 years of living in and developing community in Central Oregon.
 When not volunteering, Melissa can be found crafting, creating art, playing board games, traveling, and exploring our beautiful Central Oregon trails with her husband and two boys.

 Vice-President